Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 This type also has a sweet and fruity flavor like ginjo-shu.

-So why does the number of carbs vary between brands and why do some have a lower number of carbs?
-It all comes down to the way sake is made.
-It is brewed from rice and water and is fermented with koji mold and sake yeast.5
+The variation in carb counts between brands of sake is due to differences in the manufacturing process.
+It is brewed from rice and water and is fermented with koji mold and sake yeast.9

 The alcohol content is between 13 and 17% and it actually contains 18 amino acids and multivitamins.
 Despite being made with rice, sakes’ fermentation process ends with an alcoholic beverage that is fairly low in carbs for a small 1.5-ounce serving size.